 We offer an alternative to those who are in addiction recovery called Refuge Recovery.
 This group meets multiple times per week (check our calendar for days and times) and is open to those who are suffering from addiction or substance abuse.
 This support group is based on the teaching and path of the Buddha.

+We offer wedding services for members of DGZ.
 If you are getting married and would like the clergy of Dharma Gate Zen to officiate, please contact us for information.
-Many people would like to get married without holding the service in a church.
-We can help you create a special, meaningful service based on spirit of your union.

 Based on movements and techniques from a Koryu (old style) Japanese Sword Art, our practice is focused on gaining balance, mindfulness, and having fun.
 Homonji Iaido is open to people of any level of experience and we allow ages as young as 12 years old (and up).
 Check our class info for times and dates.